New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Publication in the Official Gazette (expected: October 2025)

 The new regulation takes legal effect within 15 days of its official publication.
-Audit firms must therefore begin adapting to its requirements immediately, as subsequent BMP inspections will be conducted on the basis of this act.
+Audit firms must therefore begin adapting to its requirements immediately, as subsequent BMP inspections will be conducted based on this act.

 January 2026